TERREMEMBER/znbase/docs/content/v2.0/deploy/public-clouds/aws/terraform.md

 ## 1. Create a terraform config file

-Create a terraform config file called `yugabyte-db-config.tf` and add following details to it.
-The terraform module can be found in the [terraform-aws-yugabyte github repository](https://github.com/yugabyte/terraform-aws-yugabyte).
+Create a terraform config file called `ZNbase-db-config.tf` and add following details to it.
+The terraform module can be found in the [terraform-aws-ZNbase github repository](https://github.com/ZNbase/terraform-aws-ZNbase).

 ```sh
 provider "aws" {